ninuxorg/nodeshot/docs/topics/manual_install.rst

 Create a **python virtual environment**, a self-contained python installation which will store all our python packages indipendently from the packages installed systemwide::

-    mkvirtualenv nodeshot
+    exit  # do not create it as root mkvirtualenv nodeshot

 Install all the necessary python packages::